A billiards-like dynamical system for attacking chess pieces: Trajectories on polygonal boards

 $T$ is a rigid cycle because when $m>1$ the unique solution to this system is

 Notice this implies $\bfz$ is a vertex of $([0,1]^8, \calA_\bbP^4)$.
 Figure~\ref{fig:periodic}(a) shows the special case when $m = 2$.
-This example is generalized in Section~\ref{sec:oppsigns}. \end{example}
+This example is generalized and studied in Section~\ref{sec:oppsigns}. \end{example}

 \begin{example} When $\calB = [0, 1]^2$ and $\bbP$ is the bishop with moves $(1, 1)$ and $(1, -1)$, there are no rigid cycles.
-Orbits fall into two cases---either they contain two opposite corners of $\calB$ or they form a cyclical trajectory $T=[(x,0),(1,1-x),(1-x,1),(0,x)]$ which is a rectangle.
+Trajectory segments fall into two cases---either they contain two opposite corners of $\calB$ or they form a cyclic trajectory segment $T=[(x,0),(1,1-x),(1-x,1),(0,x)]$ which is a rectangle.
 The points of $T$ have as their associated hyperplane arrangement the system \eqref{eq:system} when $m=1$, which is no longer of full rank.
 We conclude $T$ is a treachery.
-Alternatively, we see that all cyclical trajectories satisfy the system \eqref{eq:system}, so by Lemma~\ref{lem:multiplesolutions}, they are not of full rank.
+Alternatively, we see that all cyclic trajectory segments satisfy the system \eqref{eq:system}, so by Lemma~\ref{lem:multiplesolutions}, they are not of full rank.
 See Figure~\ref{fig:periodic}(b). \end{example}

+Figure~\ref{fig:periodic}(b) suggests that treacheries can be displaced slightly to obtain new treacheries.
+We will make this precise in Theorem~\ref{thm:treacheryinterval}.
+The following lemma is essential for classifying trajectory segments that correspond to vertices of the inside-out polytope.

-\begin{lemma} Corner trajectories have full rank. \end{lemma} \begin{proof} We show that every corner trajectory $T=[\bfb_1,\ldots,\bfb_{l}]$ has full rank by induction on $l$.
+\begin{lemma} Corner trajectory segments have full rank. \end{lemma} \begin{proof} We show that every corner trajectory segment $T=[\bfb_1,\ldots,\bfb_{l}]$ has full rank by induction on $l$.
 When $l=1$, $\bfb_1$ is a corner and hence the intersection of two linearly independent fixations; we conclude $T$ has rank~$2$.